qtnc/swan/readme.md

-# QScript
+# Swan

-QScript is a small scripting language designed to be embedded into C++ applications such as games.
+Swan is a small scripting language designed to be embedded into C++ applications such as games.

 # Language syntax
 ```